List of 40 Famous Forests in India to visit

 Kerala Forest Department has set up accommodations within the forests.
 Try to book one of these to explore the wilderness properly.

-34. Kanha Tiger Reserve Madhya Pradesh
+34. Kanha Tiger Reserve, Madhya Pradesh

 Kanha Tiger Reserve, or Kanha–Kisli National Park, is the largest forest in Madhya Pradesh.
 It’s divided into two areas, namely Hallon and Banjar.
 Both of them have eight zones between them.